itcssec/ProActiveSecuritySuite/README.md

 <h3>Can I see which rule blocked an IP?</h3>

 <p>
-    Yes, with the new <strong>Rule Details in Blocked IPs</strong> feature, you can view the exact rule criteria and action that caused an IP to be blocked.
+    Yes, with the <strong>Rule Details in Blocked IPs</strong> feature, you can view the exact rule criteria and action that caused an IP to be blocked.
 This information is displayed in the Blocked IPs tab under the Rule Details column.
 </p>

 <h3>How does the automatic action application work?</h3>